AdguardTeam/AdguardKnowledgeBase/pages/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 * `adguard_ext_opera` -- AG browser extension for Opera
 * `adguard_ext_android_cb` -- AG content blocker for Samsung/Yandex

-> Special case: `ublock`.
+> Special case: `ext_ublock`.
 This constant is declared when a ublock version of a filter is compiled by the [FiltersRegistry](https://github.com/AdguardTeam/FiltersRegistry).

 <a id="hints"></a>
 ### Hints